 Access to All by All

 The state takes your money and builds roads right up to your doorstep whether you like it or not, giving everyone in the country easy access to you and your property.
 Furthermore, the modern state makes laws that prohibit you from associating with other individuals of your choosing.
 If you would prefer not to expose yourself or your family to a culture you don’t understand (whether for good reasons or not), you can’t enforce that in your place of business, your apartment building or your child’s school.
-The state does not allow you absolute control over the borders of your own private property, therefore you are at its mercy to centrally-plan with whom you and your family associate.*
+The state does not allow you absolute control over the borders of your own private property, therefore you are at its mercy to centrally-plan with whom you and your family associate.* (Think you have absolute private property rights?
+Think again, or just ask David Koresh what happens when you try to assert them.
+You get Waco’d.)

 The Only Possible Libertarian Solution